Napa Valley AVA

 Such unbridled honesty is a hallmark for Thomas Bougetz who has long held the belief that he could make really fine wines that were both affordable and drinkable.
 The fact that he has utilized the same fruit sources since his initial release shows his tenacity and willingness to stick it out for the long term.

-It is a pleasure to offer this fine Cabernet Sauvignon Reserve to our Diamond Wine Club members.
+It is a pleasure to offer this fine Cabernet Sauvignon Reserve to our Platinum Wine Club members.
 We know you will enjoy this wine to its entirety.

 I hope you enjoy the 2014 Bougetz Cellars Amaryllis Spring Mountain District Cabernet Sauvignon.
 This single vineyard Cabernet comes from one of my favorite vineyards, about 1,000 feet up on the south side of Spring Mountain.
 It is a difficult property to farm as it is in a very rocky section, mixed with the undulation of the blocks, which makes it difficult to keep water and nutrients on the vines.
 With this trying environment, the vines spend most of the energies of their lineage, which means all goes in to the small amount of fruit they produce.
 What comes from this is very intense and flavorful fruit.

 2014 was a beautiful harvest, which followed the wonderful 2012 and 2013 vintages.
 Many thought that 2013 was the best of the three, but as I tasted the 2014 wines from barrel, I was very excited as to what was to come.
 Bottling the 2014’s in August of 2016, patience was rewarded for the wines to evolve a bit more in the bottle.
 Sampling every few months only proved my beliefs that the 2014 Amaryllis is going to be a special wine.